Mathématique: Chapter 55

 “Jesus.
 Okay.
 Hey, Jackson, where are you?
 You sound like you’re outside.”

 “Yeah.
 I am.
 I’m topside.
-I just—needed a minute.
+I, uh, needed a minute.
 Because.”
 There was another long pause.
 And Young could almost see the guy, one arm wrapped around his chest like he’d taken a knife to the solar plexus.

 “Topside where?”

 “Right outside the main entrance.
 I’m not going anywhere.
 I just.
 I think.
 Sam said—” The archeologist’s voice broke against itself.
 There was a long silence.
-“It’s a nice day, you know?
+“It’s a nice day, y’know?
 So I’m outside.
 I went outside.”

 “I’m gonna come meet you.”
 Young found his feet a little more carefully this time.
 He wished he hadn’t fallen so far behind on his physical therapy.